MarkusFerdinandDablander/ECFP-substructure-pooling-Sort-and-Slice/README.md

 EXAMPLE:

-First construct a molecular featurisation function with desired settings, for instance via
+First use a training set of RDKit mol objects [mol_1, mol_2, ...] to construct a molecular featurisation function with desired ECFP hyperparameter settings, for example via

     ecfp_featuriser = construct_sort_and_slice_ecfp_featuriser(mols_train = [mol_1, mol_2, ...],
                                                                max_radius = 2,